About Riverside, California

-The firm’s principal, David E. Wohl is a veteran criminal defense attorneys\ with a combined 20 years of experience defending against a wide range of criminal charges in state and federal courts.
+The firm’s principal, David E. Wohl is a veteran criminal defense attorneys with 20 years of experience defending against a wide range of criminal charges in state and federal courts.
 David Wohl has over 65 jury trials and hundreds of bench trials under his belt and serves as a legal analyst in Kelly’s Court program and America’s News Headquarters program on Fox News.

 Over the past two decades, Mr. Wohl has established a formidable reputation in the Riverside legal community and has built professional relationships with key players in the Riverside court system, including prosecutors, judges, and courtroom staff.
 He understands the inner-workings of the criminal justice system and will work hard to get the charges against you dismissed or seek a favorable plea deal with the prosecuting attorney.

 Our Riverside criminal defense attorneys defend clients in a broad range of criminal defense matters throughout Riverside and the surrounding areas, including: